 https://www.youtube.com/watch?v=CVW_IE1nsKE (3 minutes)

 https://www.youtube.com/watch?v=X7iBnp8T6nY (12 minutes)

-2. When my family gets together at the holidays we often sit around the table telling stories, jokes, playing games, or even bursting out in the occasional holiday song.
+When my family gets together at the holidays we often sit around the table telling stories, jokes, playing games, or even bursting out in the occasional holiday song.
 All these have led to many warm family memories.
 For some all this noise can cause sensory overload.
-Be aware of your childrens’ limits as well as your own, and set clear boundaries to avoid an overload.
+Be aware of your childrens’ limits as well as your own, and set clear boundaries to avoid an overload (aka. meltdown city).
 Consider how much time can be spent in front of electronics or in high active play.
 Allow for time with siblings, cousins, and all of your family, and remember to build in some quiet alone time to settle down.
 Safeguard them from over stimulation, which can lead to behavioral issues.
 Bring books or quiet activities so they can settle themselves down during these breaks.
-Remember that electronics stimulate their brain rather than slow it down, so avoid making down time, electronic time.
+Remember that electronics stimulate their brain rather than slow it down, so avoid making electronic time your default down time.

-3. Practice gratitude.
 There has been ground-breaking scientific research this past year that has firmly concluded that family members get on one another’s nerves.
-Mind blowing right?
+Mind blowing right?!
 Just kidding, we all know this.
 So, what to do?
-You can dwell on what you don’t like OR draw your attention to the positives.
+You can focus and dwell on what you don’t like OR draw your attention to the positives.
 Be mindful and watch out for pitfalls like the “shoulds” and “musts” we come up with in our minds:

 “He should follow directions the first time.”

 “She shouldn’t disrespect me in front of the family.”

 “He must eat all his food.”